 13. MEETING OF INDEPENDENT DIRECTORS

 The Independent Directors met once during the Financial Year under review.
 The Meetingwas conducted without the presence of the Non-Independent Directors and members ofmanagement.

-(ii) selected such accounting policies and applied them consistently and made judgmentsand estimates that are reasonable and prudent so as to give a true and fair view of thestate of affairs of your company at the end of the financial year and of the profit &loss of the company for the financial year ended 31st March 2017.
+(ii) they have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of your company as at 31st March 2019 and of the profit or loss ofthe company for that period;

-(iv) prepared the Annual Accounts on a going concern basis.
+(iv) they have prepared the Annual Accounts on a going concern basis;

-(v) had laid down internal financial controls to be followed by the company and thatsuch internal financial controls are adequate and were operating effectively;
+(v) they have laid down internal financial controls to be followed by the company andthat such internal financial controls are adequate and are operating effectively; and

-(vi) devised proper systems to ensure compliance with the provisions of all applicablelaws and that such systems were adequate and operating effectively.
+(vi) they have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.

 The Chairman and the Management has also one to one discussion with the Directors tofamiliarize with the company's operations.

 M/s.
 L.U.Krishnan & Co.
 (Regn.No.001527S) Chartered Accountants Chennai wereappointed as the Auditors of the Company at the 12th Annual General Meeting (AGM) held on22nd September 2017 to hold office from the conclusion of the 17th AGM of the Company.